solovyevt/cookiecutter-data-science/README.md

 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── features       <- Features may be stored here
 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details